Chronology of Shakers

-The early chronology of Shakers is a list of important events pertaining to the early history Shakers, a denomination of Christianity.
+The chronology of Shakers is a list of important events pertaining to the history of the Shakers, a denomination of Christianity.
 Millenarians who believe that their founder, Ann Lee, experienced the Second Coming of Jesus Christ, the Shakers practice celibacy, confession of sin, communalism, ecstatic worship, pacifism, and egalitarianism.
-This list cover the periods from 1747 to 1826.
-This spans the emergence of denomination in the mid-18th century, the emigration of the Shakers to New York on the eve of the American Revolution, and subsequent missionary work and the establishment of nineteen major planned communities.
+This spans the emergence of denomination in the mid-18th century, the emigration of the Shakers to New York on the eve of the American Revolution, subsequent missionary work and the establishment of nineteen major planned communities, and the continued persistence of the faith through decline into the 21st century.